brikis98/yevgeniy-brikman-homepage/_posts/2008-05-30-eten-glofiish-m800-review.md

 I use AT&amp;T as my carrier and do not have a data plan&mdash;I just don't think it's worth paying $40/month to be able to check my email from the bathroom.
-Moreover, the phone has Wifi (more on that later) so I can still get Internet at hot spots, such as my house, at work, Starbucks, etc. Unfortunately, a couple times while using the phone, I did not notice that the Wifi was off (to save batteries) and I started to browse the web.
+Moreover, the phone has Wi-Fi (more on that later) so I can still get Internet at hot spots, such as my house, at work, Starbucks, etc. Unfortunately, a couple of times while using the phone, I did not notice that the Wi-Fi was off (to save batteries) and I started to browse the web.

 As it turns out, neither Windows Mobile, nor E-ten, nor AT&amp;T provide any warning that you are suddenly using a data plan (or lack thereof) and as a result, you can get charged.
 A lot.
-I got lucky and "only" had to pay $5, but as there is no clear indication of which network connection you're using (wifi, data plan, bluetooth bridge), it would be very easy to run up quite the fee.
+I got lucky and "only" had to pay $5, but as there is no clear indication of which network connection you're using (Wi-Fi, data plan, bluetooth bridge), it would be very easy to run up quite the fee.

-## Wifi
+## Wi-Fi

-The wifi is really useful to get free Internet access at hotspots and when it works, works reasonably well.
+The Wi-Fi is really useful to get free Internet access at hotspots and when it works, works reasonably well.
 I didn't benchmark it, but I'd say it was fast enough that most Internet performance was limited by the phone's CPU/RAM and not the bandwidth.

-Unfortunately, the wifi really likes to lose wireless passwords.
+Unfortunately, the Wi-Fi really likes to lose wireless passwords.
 It seems like every time I would switch networks, I would have to reenter that network's password, even if I checked the box asking the phone to save the password.
-This got to be real annoying, as I would connect alternately to the wifi at home and the wifi at work and had to spend a lot of time entering the damn passwords.
+This got to be real annoying, as I would connect alternately to the Wi-Fi at home and the Wi-Fi at work and had to spend a lot of time entering the damn passwords.

-Worse still, the wifi would sometimes refuse to connect all together.
+Worse still, the Wi-Fi would sometimes refuse to connect all together.
 I would select a network, enter the password and see the status go to "connecting".
 Suddenly, the screen would refresh, and the network I was trying to connect to would be gone.
-I'd have to exit the wifi manager and come back a few seconds later to see it again.
+I'd have to exit the Wi-Fi manager and come back a few seconds later to see it again.
 I'd click the network again, enter the password *again*, and quite often, see it vanish once more.
 This could go on for several iterations before an actual connection was established... or the phone